-RESOLVED – that the press and public be excluded from the meeting during consideration of agenda item 7 Port Manager’s report on the grounds that it contains exempt information as defined under paragraph 3 of Part 1 of schedule 12A of the Local Government Act 1972 relating to the financial or business affairs of any particular person Including the authority holding that information).
+RESOLVED, that the press and public be excluded from the meeting during consideration of Agenda Item 8- Port Managers Report on the grounds that it contains exempt information as defined under paragraph 3 of Part 1 of schedule 12A of the Local Government Act 1972 relating to the financial or business affairs of any particular person, (including the authority holding that information).

 DISCLOSURES OF INTEREST